SuperMarioOfficial/KOSINT-Vagrant/README.md

 	      |--- ansible.sh
 ```
 ### What is Packer?
 The VirtualBox Packer builder is able to create VirtualBox virtual machines and export them in the OVF format, starting from an ISO image.
 The builder builds a virtual machine by creating a new virtual machine from scratch, booting it, installing an OS, provisioning software within the OS, then shutting it down.
 The result of the VirtualBox builder is a directory containing all the files necessary to run the virtual machine portably.
+[To know more visit learn.hashicorp.com](https://learn.hashicorp.com/packer#operations-and-development)

 ### Pakcer configuration examples
 - [bento/example1.json](https://github.com/chef/bento/blob/master/packer_templates/debian/debian-10.2-amd64.json)